oom-components/page-loader/README.md

 new Navigator(page => {
-    page.replaceContent('#content'); //Replaces an element in the document by the same element in the page page.appendContent('#content');  //Append the children of an element in the page to the same element in the document page.applyTitle();               //Changes the current title by the page title page.applyLocation();            //Changes the current url by the page url using window.pushState() page.applyLocation(true);        //Changes the current url by the page url using window.replaceState() page.querySelector('p');         //Performs a document.querySelector in the page.
+    page.replaceContent('#content'); //Replaces an element in the document by the same element in the page page.appendContent('#content');  //Append the children of an element in the page to the same element in the document page.changeTitle();              //Changes the current title by the page title page.changeLocation();           //Changes the current url by the page url using window.pushState() page.applyLocation(true);        //Changes the current url by the page url using window.replaceState() page.querySelector('p');         //Performs a document.querySelector in the page.
 Throws an exception on empty result page.querySelectorAll('p');      //Performs a document.querySelectorAll in the page.
 Throws an exception on empty result